 BY COLOR SCHEME:

-The logo of the Señores de Ponce: a gothic "P" in gold bordered in black, on a black circle bordered in gold-black-gold.
+The logo of the Señores de Ponce: a gothic "P" in gold bordered in black, on a black circle bordered in gold-maroon-gold.

 Señores